mugenzi93/My_Titanic/README.md

 variability among passenger class (Pclass) where older passengers seem tend to be in the more luxurious 1st class.

+## Creating a Mother and Child Variable

+To make it more interesting, I am going to create a `Mother` and `Child` variable to see whether being a mother or child is associated to survival.

 # Missingness

 ## The Age variable